Create charts in Splunk Observability Cloud 🔗

 To paste the charts into a dashboard you are viewing, select Paste Charts from the Create menu.
 You must have write permissions for the dashboard.
-See Write permissions for more detail.
+See Read and write permissions in Splunk Infrastructure Monitoring for more detail.

 If you see Dashboard with <n> copied charts on the Create menu, select that option to create a new, unsaved dashboard and paste the charts into it.